CodeYourFuture/syllabus-archive/js-core/week-04/lesson.md

 Here's an example of creating a variable called "city", which is storing a string called "Glasgow".

+We use the equal sign, `=`, to _assign_ the string `"Glasgow"` as a value of our variable `city`. the Equal sign, in this case, is called an 'operator'.

 ```js
 var city = "Glasgow";
 console.log(city);